Amit Kumar: 1990s to present

 Kumar sang songs for Raju Chacha, Apna Sapna Money Money (2006), Kandahar (2010), Dulha Mil Gaya, Himmatwala (2013).
+In 2018, he and Asha Bhosle released the album Pujoy Asha, in which Kumar sang the song "Surey Tumi".

 Television career

-Kumar with Anooradha Patel, showing a painting by Ashok Kumar, at the IFFI-2010 in Panjim, Goa, 23 November.
+Kumar with Anuradha Patel, showing a painting by Ashok Kumar, at the IFFI-2010 in Panjim, Goa, 23 November.

 In the late 1980s, Kumar performed voice work on Doordarshan TV serials such as Chunauti and Campus.
 He also did songs for the television film Janam, and sang the title tracks for the Hindi-dubbed version of Disney's animated series Duck Tales and Bob the Builder.

 Kumar was one of the judges in the singing reality show K for Kishore, where singers tried to recreate the atmosphere of his father's songs.
 He was the main judge of the Zee Bangla singing competition Sa Re Ga Ma Pa.
 He provided the voice of character Guru in animated series Guru Aur Bhole which aired on Sony Yay.
 The character was inspired from Kishore Kumar's character from the film Padosan.